Mid-Atlantic Regional Spaceport: Facilities

-The launch tower was subsequently demolished in September 2008, and has now been rebuilt for use by the Northrop Grumman Innovation Systems Antares.
+The launch tower was subsequently demolished in September 2008, and the pad has since been rebuilt for use by the Northrop Grumman Antares.

-The pad modifications for Antares included the construction of a Horizontal Integration Facility for launcher/payload mating and a wheeled transporter/erector that will "roll out and erect the rocket on its launch pad about 24 hours prior to launch".
+The pad modifications for Antares included the construction of a Horizontal Integration Facility (HIF) for launcher/payload mating and a wheeled transporter/erector that will "roll out and erect the rocket on its launch pad about 24 hours prior to launch".

-Launch pad 0B (LP-0B) became operational in 1999, and was subsequently upgraded with the construction of a mobile service tower, which was completed in 2004.
-It remains active, and is currently used by Minotaur rockets.

 The facility suffered significant damage during the 28 October 2014 Antares launch failure, according to NASA officials in the immediate aftermath.

 Preliminary estimates for rebuilding the pad indicated the cost should be no more than US$20 million.
 By May 2015, that estimate had been revised down to US$13 million and repairs were expected to be completed by September or October 2015 with the next planned launch in March 2016.
 On September 30, 2015, the spaceport announced repairs on pad 0A had been completed.

+Following the Cygnus NG-19 launch in August 2023, Pad 0A was taken offline for the pad and facilities to be upgraded to support the new Antares 330 rocket, which will have approximately twice the thrust as its predecessor, Antares 230+.
+The pad and transporter erector must accept the wider diameter of the new first stage, and the HIF must be lengthened.
+In addition, the complex is being upgraded to support the future Northrop Grumman Eclipse alongside Firefly Aerospace, based on the Antares 330 but sporting a liquid-fueled second stage.

+For sound suppression and cooling the pad during launches, there is a 307 ft-tall water tower.

+Launch Pad 0B (LP-0B)

+Pad 0B became operational in 1999, and was subsequently upgraded with the construction of a mobile service tower, which was completed in 2004.
+It remains active, and is currently used by Northrop Grumman Minotaur rockets.
+However, the Minotaur launch rate has decreased in recent years, leaving multi-year gaps between launches from Pad 0B.

+Pad 0B hosted the only Minotaur V launch, carrying the LADEE lunar orbiter, in 2013.
+This was the first (and so far only) beyond-Earth mission to launch from Wallops.